 I will not share any of your personal data with any third parties for any purposes, subject to two important exceptions:

-I may share your personal data with other companies for the purpose of payment and appointment processing.
-Online and Card payments are processed by
+I may share your personal data with other companies for the purpose of payment processing, or when you access my website.

 9. How Can I Access My Personal Data?